How to watch the 2018 Daytona 500

 Who is the grand marshal?

-That role is going to be filled by Earnhardt Jr., a two-time Daytona 500 champion.
+The role of grand marshal is going to be filled by Earnhardt Jr., a two-time Daytona 500 champion.
 He won in 2004 and 2014.

 The 43-year-old will give the famous command for drivers to start their engines, a Daytona International Speedway press release said.